hydephp/develop/docs/getting-started/architecture-concepts.md

 Route::get('docs/readme')
 ```

->info Tip: You can also use "dot notation" instead of a slash, for example `Route::get('posts.my-post')`.
+>info Tip: You can also use "dot notation" instead of slashes, for example `Route::get('posts.my-post')`.

 ### Using the `x-link` component